Du Val curves and the pointed Brill-Noether Theorem: Brill-Noether general two-pointed curves via elliptic surfaces

 Each curve $C\in |gJ_0+f|$ has a distinguished marked point, namely $q\in C\cdot J_0$.
 In \cite{MR1218267}, Treibich considers curves in the linear system $|gJ_0+f|$ and sketches an argument using Fay's trisecant formula for showing that a general curve $C\in |gJ_0+f|$ is Brill-Noether general.
 Reasoning in a way very similar to the proof of Theorem \ref{main4}, we prove the stronger fact that the general curve $[C,q]$ satisfies the pointed Brill-Noether Theorem.

 4pt

-Since the linear system $|gJ_0+f|$ has a base point, we denote by $\epsilon:X:=\mbox{Bl}_{q}(X')\rightarrow X'$ the blow-up of $X$ at $q$ and by $E$ the exceptional divisor.
-We keep denoting by $J_0$ and $f$, the strict transforms of the curves denoted by the same symbols on $X'$.
+Since the linear system $|gJ_0+f|$ cuts out on a general curve $C\in |gJ_0+f|$ the linear system $|\omega_C|+2q$, it follows that $|gJ_0+f|$ has a further base point $q'$, infinitely near to~$q$.\footnote{Added in February 2023.
+We are grateful to Edoardo Sernesi for pointing out to us this fact, which was overlooked in the published version of this paper.} We denote by $\epsilon\colon X:=\mbox{Bl}_{q, q'}(X')\rightarrow X'$ the blow-up of $X'$ at $q$ and $q'$ and by $E$, respectively $E'$, the corresponding exceptional divisors.
+We keep denoting by $J_0$ and $f$ the strict transforms of the curves denoted by the same symbols on $X'$.
 Finally, let $C\subset X$ be the strict transform of a curve in the linear system $|gJ_0+f|$.
-Then $C\cdot E=1$ and $C^2=2g-1$.
-Since $|C|$ is base point free, a Lefschetz pencil in this linear system induces a family of pointed curves
+Then $C\cdot E'=1$ and $C^2=2g-2$.
+A Lefschetz pencil in this linear system induces a family of pointed curves

-\begin{prop} The numerical features of the pencil $\iota:\PP^1\rightarrow \cc_g$ are as follows:
+\begin{prop} The numerical features of the pencil $\iota\colon \PP^1\rightarrow \cc_g$ are as follows:

 \end{prop}